 Where is the API?

 When creating an account with pawaPay, you will first receive access to our sandbox environment.
 The sandbox environment is completely isolated from our production environment.
 You can safely test your integration with pawaPay without real mobile money wallets and real money involved.
 Access to your production account will be granted after completing the onboarding on your sandbox account.
+The base URL for the pawaPay Merchant API is different between our sandbox and production environments.
+The specific operation can be called by appending the endpoint to the base URL.
+Example: https://api.sandbox.pawapay.io/payoutsEnvironment | Base URL |

 ---|---|